CircuitChaos/ofdmtvrx/README.md

 If the build succeeds, you will have a binary called `ofdmtvrx` in your `/usr/local/bin` directory.
 If you don't want to install system-wide, you can skip `sudo scons install` part above – the binary will be located in `build` directory.

 ## How to build on MS Windows

+Note that you don't **have to** build the program yourself.
+You can do it if you want some cutting-edge changes that are not versioned yet, or you want to modify the code.
+If you want to use the pre-built version, just download the newest `.exe` file from the `dist` directory.

 Here's a step-by-step guide I tested on Windows 7.
 You have to be familiar with Windows command prompt (cmd) to build and use it.